ghuntley/workshops/nix-workshop/modules/00-introduction-to-nix/README.md

 ### If you're on Windows

-Efforts are being made to make Nix and NixOS work under WSL.
-For now, you can download a preinstalled [Ubuntu 18.04 VirtualBox image] server on it, and try these parts of the tutorial.
+Efforts are being made to make Nix and NixOS work natively under WSL.
+For now, you have two optionns:

+- you can download a preinstalled [Ubuntu 18.04 VirtualBox image] server on it, and try the Nix tutorial there.
-NOTE TO GHUNTLEY: Right now I advise to just install Ubuntu on VBox, because I've never been able to get Nix to work on WSL.
-Happy for you to correct this, since you know how and when it does and doesn't work.
+- you can install Nix as a single-user package manager on top of WSL-hosted Ubuntu 18.04 or later.
+WSL2 is recommended for better performance.

 # What's Next

+In [the next module] you'll learn about using Nix as a package manager.
+First we'll recap some of the tasks you've already performed, then we'll dive into more tasks.

 # References and Acknowledgments
 - [Introducing Nix]